hbc/dc_2016_04/lessons/02_the_filesystem.md

 ---

 ## Learning objectives

-* Getting around the Unix file system
+* Navigate around the Unix file system
-*
+* Explore the content of files
+* Learn how to manipulate files

 ## Starting with the shell